 To fill their quota of recruits, the citizens of Otsego and neighboring Herkimer counties created a camp near the town of Mohawk and began building two new regiments, the 121st and 152nd.
 In his book recounting the history of the 152nd, Henry Roback said young men from nearby towns would visit the camp, start talking with their friends and soon find themselves seduced by "the dark blue uniform and glittering brass buttons."
 Another inducement was the cash bounty offered by the regiment's organizers and that had to be attractive to a young man like George Foster who had few prospects in his home town.

 The regiment officially became part of the Union Army on Oct.
 15, 1862 and six days later, the troops boarded a train bound for New York City.
-Using trains, ferry boats, steamships and their feet, they made their way across New Jersey and through Philadelphia and Baltimore to the outskirts of Washington where they built a winter camp along the Potomac River that they called Camp Marcy.
+Using trains, ferry boats, steamships and their feet, they made their way across New Jersey and through Philadelphia and Baltimore to the outskirts of Washington where they built a winter camp along the Potomac River They called it Camp Marcy.
 The regiment spent three months guarding roads and building fortifications that would be used two years later to help repel Confederate General Jubal Early when he invaded the Washington suburbs.

 In February of 1863, the regiment moved into the city of Washington where Ferguson replaced Boyer as the regiment's commander with George R. Thompson as his lieutenant colonel.
 The troops were shipped to Virginia in April where they joined in some minor skirmishes around Norfolk and Suffolk.
 In July, the regiment was sent back to New York City to keep order during a series of ant-draft riots.
 Roback said the regiment was housed in the Colored People's Church on Mulberry Street and that its troops were used to find stolen weapons and guard homes in wealthy neighborhoods.